 GDPR makes a key distinction between these two roles in the management and processing of personal data:

 To understand GDPR better one needs to understand two aspects, Data controllers and Data processors.

-Each role has their own responsibilities, but it’s important to understand that in most cases the Data Controller has legal liability under GDPR.
-However, as the Data Processor we at Datawrkz want to make sure your job is as easy as it possibly can be when it comes to being (and staying) compliant.
+Each role has its own responsibilities, but it’s important to understand that in most cases the Data Controller has legal liability under GDPR.
+However, as the Data Processor, we at Datawrkz want to make sure your job is as easy as it possibly can be when it comes to being (and staying) compliant.

 HOW DATAWRKZ CAN HELP?

 At Datawrkz, we believe in “security by design,” meaning that we have built security into the core of our product and have made it a key focus area since day one.
 With regard to GDPR, the following should be noted: